kanhaiya-98/GenAI-Lab/RAG-Q&A-CHATBOT-WITH-PDF-&-CHAT-HISTORY/README.md

 4. Configure Environment Variables
 Create a file named .env inside the RAG-Q&A-WITH-PDF-&-CHAT-HISTORY directory.
-This file will store your Hugging Face API token.
+This file will store your Hugging Face API token
 HF_TOKEN="your_hugging_face_api_token"